MercersKitchen/Device-Sideloading-Android/README.md

   - Note: all libraries have instructions available on Processing.org/reference
   - Ketai (http://ketai.org/, text available from Pragmatic Book Shelf, "Rapid Android Development")
   - Minim (http://code.compartmental.net/minim/, additional YouTube Videos, etc. are available)
+    - Currently the Sound Library since "Sound" is not supported in Windows 10, 20200416
   - OpenCV (https://opencv.org/)
   - Interfascia (http://interfascia.berg.industries/)
   - Sound (Built in Processing Library: https://processing.org/reference/libraries/sound/)
+    - Currently not supported in Windows 10, DO NOT USE (use Minim instead), 20200416
 - Modes to Add: Android Mode (note: requires Processing 3.3.7, 20180613)
 - Tools to Add
   - Git Manager